 - 07 November 2018

-- Posted in: Health & Social Care, Science & Technology, Education & Training
+- Posted in: Healthcare, Science & Technology, Education

 We are proud and delighted to be launching a new Test Bed programme at Care City, on behalf of NHS England and the Office for Life Sciences and together with our consortium partners.
 The Test Bed will seek to transform outcomes, experiences and efficiency for people with long-term conditions.
 In addition, it will seek to enhance the work and productivity of key groups of staff.